 We’re talented.
 There’s space for everyone.

-If you’re fortunate to be the conductor, then you have to understand the value each musician brings.
+If you’re the conductor, then you have to understand the value each musician brings.
 Don’t sacrifice the elegance of the melody for the temptation of adding an extra beat.

 The more we double down on one particular aspect, the more we taint our vision.

-Yet, with a little bit of respect and understanding, we can realise the strategy, the influencer connection <link>, and that TikTok video, all plays their part.
+Yet, with a little bit of respect and understanding, we can realise the strategy, the influencer connection, and that TikTok video, all play their part.

 We, all play our part.